TohidBehdadnia/IoT_AVI/README.md

 ### Feature Extraction and Training Code

-The code related to this work is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this file</a>.
+The code related to this work is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this ZIP file</a>.

 ### Reproduction of Results